okingniko/frog/README.md

 </h1>

 ## Intro
-A simple, Multithreaded, fast, platform independent HTTP server and client library, implemented in c++11.
+A simple, Multithreaded, fast, platform independent HTTP server and client library, implemented in c++11 and Boost.
 Easy to add REST resources for your c++ applications.

 ## Features
 * Thread pool(convenience setting by MainConf.xml file)